techabhi08/techabhi08/README.md

 ## Hello guys! 👋

 I am Abhinay Garg.
-I am a Undergraduate student in VIT Bhopal 🎓 studying Computer Science.
+I am an Undergraduate student at VIT Bhopal 🎓 studying Computer Science and Engineering.
 I am a learning enthusiast and I love to work explore and work on different technologies.
 I am an Open Source Enthusiast and love to work on real life projects.
 Some of my hobbies include sketching, reading novels, and also I am a cricket person.

 ### 🔧Technologies & Skills